Hugoberry/powerquery-io/docs/Combiner/Combiner.CombineTextByPositions.md

 ## Description

-Returns a function that combines a list of text into a single text using the specified positions.
+Returns a function that combines a list of text using the specified output positions.

 ## Syntax